AmirH-A/AmirH-A/README.md

 - **OrderBook Based DEX**
   - 🎯 Contributed to the development of an on-chain order book for decentralized exchange.

-- 💼 Also i enjoy building different projects from zero (a small entrepreneur) in this regard, several start-ups in different fields, including nft marketplace and decentralized social media, and of course my last child, whom I love very much, in the field of decentralized science, @fundesci
+- 💼 Also i enjoy building different projects from zero (a small entrepreneur) in this regard, several start-ups in different fields including nft marketplace and decentralized social media and of course my last child whom I love very much in the field of decentralized science @fundesci

 ---
 ### 📧 Contact